 In our business at Superior Restoration and Construction, the potential is there for mold to be found in almost every Kansas City home.
 Where there is any amount of moisture, mold can and will grow.
 However, the real estate community has become increasingly aware of serious mold issues – ones that can do significant damage to home sales.

 Molds such as black mold, can cause serious health complications, and substantial liability issues for the sellers of homes that contain black mold.

 As a home seller, you cannot afford to mess around with mold growth.
 You can deal with mold in a responsible way that should help you sell your home for a fair price, and clear you of any liability should the mold return after the sale – but you must deal with the problem directly.
 There are not many things that will scare a home buyer away from your property than faster than mold!

 Everyone is familiar with common household mold, the fungi that pops up in all kinds of moist environments.
 It grows on food left too long in the fridge, for instance.
-Unfortunately for homeowners, it also grows in attics, bathrooms, basements and virtually any moist surface around your home.
+Unfortunately for homeowners, if you haven’t addressed your Kansas City roofing issues, it can also grow in attics, bathrooms, basements and virtually any moist surface around your home.
 If you see black spots developing on a wall in a poorly ventilated room, for example, you are probably noticing the beginning stages of a mold problem.